Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Buccaneers stats and trends

-- The Buccaneers have an ATS record of 3-0 in their three games as a favorite of 10.5 points or more so far this season.
+- This season, the Buccaneers have an ATS record of 3-0 in their three games as a favorite of 10.5 points or more.

-- Tampa Bay's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Tampa Bay has eclipsed the over/under in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Tampa Bay is 3-3 against the spread and 5-1 overall this season when the team records more than 24 points.
+- Tampa Bay is 3-3 against the spread and 5-1 overall in games when it scores more than 24.0 points.

-- Tampa Bay is 2-5 against the spread and 5-2 overall when the team piles up over 372.4 yards.
+- Tampa Bay is 2-5 against the spread and 5-2 overall when the team churns out over 372.4 yards.

-- This year, the Buccaneers have 12 turnovers, two fewer than the Giants have takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Giants.